A characterization of groups of parahoric type: Truncated valuation rings

 Note that the field $F$ is not unique.
-In the infinite absolute ramification case, we can take as $F$ any henselian local field of absolute ramification index $\geq h$ and of residual field $k$.
-Even in the case of finite ramification index, and even if we restrict ourselves to complete fields, there may be several possibilities for $F$ (for exemple, with $R={\mth{Z}}_2[\sqrt{2}]/2\sqrt{2}{\mth{Z}}_2[\sqrt{2}]$, we can of course take $F={\mth{Q}}_2[\sqrt{2}]$, but $F={\mth{Q}}_2[\sqrt{3}]$ works as well.)
+In the case of a ring of infinite absolute ramification index, we can take as $F$ any henselian local field of absolute ramification index strictly greater than $d$ and of residual field $k$.
+Even in the case of finite ramification index, and even if we restrict ourselves to complete fields, there may be several possibilities for $F$ (for example, with $R={\mth{Z}}_2[\sqrt{2}]/2\sqrt{2}{\mth{Z}}_2[\sqrt{2}]$, we can of course take $F={\mth{Q}}_2[\sqrt{2}]$, but $F={\mth{Q}}_2[\sqrt{3}]$ works as well.)

 \begin{cor} The truncated valuation ring $R$ is a henselian ring. \end{cor}